 Woolworths has various recycling initiatives and trials at stores, corporate offices, and distribution centres.
 David Jones and Country Road are also working on quantifying waste and packaging impacts in order to develop waste management strategies for their operations.
 We’re committed to reducing our waste footprint across our operations, products and in our customers’ lives, as well as supporting the development of recycling industries.

 We have committed to phase out single-use-plastic-shopper bags by 2020 and have committed that all our packaging will be reusable or recyclable by 2022.
 Actions to achieve these commitments are in in progress throughout the Group, including introducing plastic-shopper-bag free stores and low-cost reusable bags at Woolworths stores.
 To date, we have also removed single-use cutlery and straws from our Woolworths stores and cafés and replaced plastic-stemmed earbuds with paper-stemmed ones.

-As a group, we are committed to reducing the amount of waste from our own operations by using recycled content in our products and packaging, promoting the use of alternative sustainable materials, and making it easier for our customers to recycle.
+As a group, we are also committed to promoting the use of alternative sustainable materials, and making it easier for our customers to recycle.
 See Woolworths Packaging Position Statement.
 Both County Road Group and David Jones are members of the Australian Packaging Covenant, a voluntary initiative which aims to change the culture of business to design more sustainable packaging and increase recycling rates.

 Back to Our Approach